flant/shell-operator/fep/000-manipulating-kubernetes-objects.md

 ## Go hooks

 Still work in progress.
-They will have access direct to all functions, except JQPatch will be replaced with FilterPatch.
+They will have access direct to all functions, except FilterPatch will be replaced with JQPatch operationType.

 ## Shell hooks